This Stuffed Roasted Butternut Squash is the best main you can bring to your holiday table this year!

 Keep the pulp as it will be added to the filling further on.

-For the filling.
-Add 1 tbsp of olive oil and 1 finely chopped red onion to a pan, and sauté until translucid.
+Add 1 tablespoon of olive oil and 1 finely chopped red onion to a pan, and sauté until translucid.

 Add the soya TVP (there's no need to soak it), sauté for a minute or two, then pour the white wine.
 Let the wine to evaporate (2-3 minutes on medium heat), then add all the the spices and seasonings.